syncfusion-content/wpf-docs/wpf/GroupBar/Collapsing-the-GroupBar.md

 The event corresponding to this property is BeforeGroupBarItemPopupOpened.
 This event is triggered when AllowCollapse property gets changed.

-> Note: AllowCollapse property settings works only for GroupBar in StackMode.
+N> AllowCollapse property settings works only for GroupBar in StackMode.

 Collapsing the GroupBar in Stack Mode